 If you’ve already reached your scheme’s normal pension age then you’ll continue to receive 100% of your pension without a cap.

 From the 1 April 2020, the cap at age 65 has been set at £41,461 a year (in October 2020 the pension age changed to 66) Pension Protection Fund members will receive 90% of this.
 This amount will increase in line with inflation every year (subject to government limits).
 The majority of scheme members (99.5%) are not affected by this cap.

 Yes, you can defer taking your pension from the PPF up until the age of 75 and your annual cap will be increased for every year that you defer.
 You can change your mind about deferring at any point and start taking your pension.

 The Pension Protection Fund and Early Retirement

 Individuals whose Pension is taken over by the Pension Protection Fund (PPF) can still retire early but the amount you’ll receive will be reduced for each year below your scheme’s normal retirement age.
-As of April 2017 individuals wanting to retire at 55 can claim a maximum of £28,427.32, whilst if you defer your Pension, the amount you receive is likewise adjusted.
 See here for full details of the Compensation Cap

 If your scheme had a protected retirement age lower than 55, you will retain the right to take early retirement as per your pension scheme rules if your pension scheme becomes part of the PPF.